We’ve all heard of real estate dealings gone bad.

 Had he – or his agent – taken a few minutes to do some homework, he would have known to only accept offers with at least a 20% down payment.

 Think this type of think doesn’t happen?
-It does.
-All.
-The.
-Time.

-The guidelines, programs, and procedures for condo lending are an ever changing environment.
+The guidelines, programs, and procedures for condo lending are an ever-changing environment.

 Thus, it is critical to be prepared and to take advantage of professionals who will be committed to partnering with you and have your best interests in mind.